albertomh/speculum/README.md

 # 1. Build the latest version:
 pnpm build

+# 2. Update CHANGELOG and commit.

+# 3. Tag and release in GitHub.

-# 2. Manually transfer the contents of `dist/`to the Cloudflare
+# 4. Manually transfer the contents of `dist/`to the Cloudflare
 #    R2 bucket.
 This should be under `/static/speculum@M.m.p/`
 #    where `M.m.p` is a semver tag.
 ```